 What is the best Medicare Supplement Plan in PA?
-This article will discuss why enrolling in a Medicare Supplement Plan is important, how to select a plan, when to enroll, and how to maintain coverage throughout your retirement.
+This article discusses why enrolling in a Medicare Supplement Plan is important, when to enroll, how to select a plan, and how to maintain coverage throughout your retirement.

 Why should I enroll in a Medicare Supplemental Plan?

 Medicare Part A and Part B, also known as Traditional Medicare or Original Medicare, do not provide all of the coverage you’ll need to protect yourself from major medical expenses during your retirement.

 Medicare Part A provides hospital coverage.
 In most cases, there is no premium due for Medicare Part A (as long as you or a spouse has 40 quarters of qualifying employment).